 When guests are coming to town and festivities are planned, it’s important to remember that your dog needs special attention to make his holiday enjoyable and hazard-free.
 Keep it safe and make it fun for your dog this Thanksgiving with these dos and don’t for pet parents.

-In just a few days your home will be filled with family and food.
-Holidays are very hectic, and they can be extremely stressful for pets.
-Of course you’ll want to focus on your guests, but you can’t forget about your pup and his needs.
+Very soon your home will be filled with family and food.
+You'll be watching a Thanksgiving Dog Show, having a meal with your loved ones, cooking delicious meals for them and some homemade Thanksgiving treats for your dogs.
+But, Holidays can also be very hectic, and they can be extremely stressful for pets.
+Of course you'll want to focus on your guests, but you can't forget about your pup and his needs.

 You may even be traveling with your dog for the holiday, which can lead to a whole other list of safety concerns.
 No matter how you're celebrating this Thanksgiving, be sure you're paying just as much attention to your Fido as you do every other day of the year.

 ALSO READ: Thanksgiving Safety Tips for Pet Owners